Peakboard/peakboard.github.io/content/_get_started/en-peakboard-designer-basics.md

 ## 3.1 Using resources and images

 Use different file types in your visualization such as image files (JPG or PNG), PDFs or connect Excel files.
-For example, drag your logo as an image file to the Peakboard Explorer or call up the folder menu of the Resources folder and add a local resource.
+For example, drag your logo as an image file to the explorer or call up the folder menu of the Resources folder and add a local resource.
-Then you can drag and drop the file from the Peakboard Explorer onto a free space of the canvas and determine size and position.
+Then you can drag and drop the file from the explorer onto a free space of the canvas and determine size and position.
 For other data formats, the process works very similarly.

 ![Peakboard Designer – Drag&Drop](/assets/images/Tutorial/Get_Started/Peakboard_Get_Started_EN_07.gif)